Perspective | Waiting for Stephen Curry is the most exciting part

 He sank the shot that tied Allen then brought his hands to his lips and threw that kiss toward the sky.
 Then, minutes later, the Warriors took possession.
 Curry started near the edge of the paint to set a screen, but paused as though his portion of the play had ended.
 He was only playing possum again.
 Suddenly, he took off for the arc and a Knicks defender named Alec Burks tried to put up his hand, an attempt to stop the inevitable.

-The three-pointer ripped the net and Madison Square Garden — the arena known as basketball mecca — and the rest of the sport could stop standing still in anticipation.
+The three-pointer ripped the net, and Madison Square Garden — the arena known as basketball mecca — and the rest of the sport could stop standing still in anticipation.
 It was time to celebrate the greatest showman in the game.